-This dark green colored squash is named for its acorn-like appearance.
-One of the most popular members of the gourds family, it can be found year-round at almost every grocery store throughout the country.
-It’s mild-flavor makes it a good option for roasting, baking, steaming, mashing, and sautéing.
+This dark-green-colored squash is named for its acorn-like appearance.
+One of the most popular members of the gourd family, it can be found year-round at almost every grocery store throughout the country.
+Its mild flavor makes it a good option for roasting, baking, steaming, mashing, and sautéing.

 Commonly found in mashes and purees, this winter squash is the sweetest of its kind.
-With its distinct elongated pear shape and yellow-tan color, the butternut squash is easy to handle, and can be found on numerous seasonally-inspired menus in the form of a to-die for soup.
+With its distinct elongated pear shape and yellow-tan color, the butternut squash is easy to handle and can be found on numerous seasonally inspired menus in the form of a popular soup.

-Although difficult to pronounce, kobocha squash wears many hats.
-Its unique appearance with a dark green and bumpy skin makes it a lovely option for a seasonal table decoration.
-If you’re brave enough to cut into it, you’ll find a mildly sweet flesh that pairs well with ginger and sesame flavors.
+Kabocha squash wears many hats.
+Its unique appearance, with a dark green and bumpy skin, makes it a lovely option for a seasonal table decoration.
+When you cut into it, you’ll find a mildly sweet flesh that pairs well with ginger and sesame flavors.

-Delicate indeed.
-This yellow and green stripped squash is the smallest of its kind, and can often be overlooked due to its stature and short shelf-life.
-However, when taken advantage of, its distinct nutty and corn-like flavor works well when roasted with butter, or can even be stuffed and baked.
+Delicate, indeed—this yellow-and-green-striped squash is the smallest in the family, and it can often be overlooked due to its stature and short shelf life.
+However, its distinct nutty and corn-like flavor works well when roasted with butter, or it can even be stuffed and baked.

-Besides field pumpkins, the hubbard squash is the largest winter squash on the market.
-Due to their large size and tough rind, this dark green tear-shaped squash is often sold in pre-cut and seeded chunks.
-Its flavor resembles that of a pumpkin, and is at its best when roasted with warm spices like cumin or nutmeg.
+The Hubbard squash is one of the largest winter squashes on the market.
+Due to its large size and tough rind, this squash is often sold in precut and seedless chunks.
+Its flavor is similar to that of a pumpkin, and it’s at its best when roasted with warm spices like cumin or nutmeg.

 For more ways to live well this fall, visit www.americanlifestylemag.com/celebrate.